JaydenMajor/Stick-With-Me-Menu/README.md

 License URI: http://www.gnu.org/licenses/gpl.html

-Tags: Stick With Me Menu
+Tags: Stick With Me Menu, jayden-major, Jason Ovalle, menu, menu editor

 ## Description
  This plugin makes the add pages section of the wordpress menu editor stay on screeen no matter how long your menu is.